chinmayksahoo/chinmayksahoo/README.md

 <br/>

-- I'm Chinmay Sahoo, a Software Engineer who is passionate about making open-source more accessible, creating technology to elevate people and building community.
+- I'm Chinmay Kumar Sahoo, a Software Engineer who is passionate about making open-source more accessible, creating technology to elevate people and building community.
 - Looking to collaborate 👯 with other developers and contribute towards open source projects
 - [Ask me][askme] 💬 anything about enterprise application development